Aurangzeb: Law

-In 1689, the second Maratha Chhatrapati (King) Sambhaji was executed by Aurangzeb.
-In a sham trial, he was found guilty of murder and violence, atrocities against the Muslims of Burhanpur and Bahadurpur in Berar by Marathas under his command.
+Sambhaji, the Maratha king, was captured in 1688.
+He was brought to where Aurangzeb was encamped by the Bhima River.
+There a panel of Islamic jurists sentenced him to death for having slain and captured good Muslims.
+He was hacked to death with his corpse fed to dogs.

 In 1675, the Sikh leader Guru Tegh Bahadur was arrested on orders by Aurangzeb, found guilty of blasphemy by a Qadi's court and executed.

-The 32nd Da'i al-Mutlaq (Absolute Missionary) of the Dawoodi Bohra sect of Musta'lī Islam Syedna Qutubkhan Qutubuddin was executed by Aurangzeb, then governor of Gujarat, for heresy; on 27 Jumadil Akhir 1056 AH (1648 AD), Ahmedabad, India.
+The 32nd Da'i al-Mutlaq (Absolute Missionary) of the Dawoodi Bohra sect of Musta'lī Islam, Syedna Qutubkhan Qutubuddin, was executed by Aurangzeb, then the governor of Gujarat, for heresy, on 27 Jumadil Akhir 1056 AH (1648 CE), at Ahmedabad.

-In 1689, according to Mughal accounts, Sambhaji was put on trial, found guilty of atrocities and executed.
+In 1689, according to Mughal accounts, Sambhaji was tried, found guilty, and executed.

 Guru Tegh Bahadur was publicly executed in 1675 on the orders of Aurangzeb in Delhi.

 Sarmad Kashani, a Jewish convert to Islam and Sufi mystic was accused of heresy and executed.